viniciuspra/nextjs-authjs-template/README.md

   // ...other configuration options
 };
 ```
+> [!NOTE]
-For a full list of supported providers and additional configuration details, please refer to the [Auth.js documentation](https://authjs.dev/).
+> For a full list of supported providers and additional configuration details, please refer to the [Auth.js documentation](https://authjs.dev/).

 ### Modifying Routes
 You can customize your application’s routes by editing the `routes.ts` file.
 This file defines which routes are public, which routes are authentication-related, and where to redirect users after a successful login.